trembanis/election-blog/content/post/2024-11-18-post-election-reflection/index.md

 |Root Mean Squared Error |       1.71|          1.82|            1.50|          0.86|
 |Mean Absolute Error     |       1.39|          1.49|            1.26|          0.77|

+The first takeaway from this table is that, on average, my model overestimated Harris’s performance.
+This in itself is interesting, since I ultimately predicted a comfortable Trump win in the electoral college, and the second and third columns help shed some light on this discrepancy.

+As I mentioned earlier, I had to rely on an imputation procedure for the 27 states (and one district) that did not have accessible polling data for 2024.
+These states (New Jersey and Illinois included) seemed to have received predictions that were more biased in favor of Harris than the nation as a whole.

+Where polls were available, they seem to have yielded better, though still slightly left-skewing, predictions.
+This is yet another mystery to tuck in your back pocket for later: national polls seem to have, if anything, overinflated Harris’s vote share in my popular model, but state-level polls nudged my electoral college predictions to the right.

+Still, the table has one more surprise in store: the battleground states.
+All seven swing states had polling data available, but their predictions were even less favorable to Harris than in non-competitive polled states.
+In fact, my battleground predictions slightly underestimated Harris’s actual performance.
+Here, perhaps, is evidence of the Harris campaign apparatus at work.

 # Failures, Successes, & Hypotheses

 In the following several sections, I will discuss some possible blindspots in my models.
 Though I will not resolve these issues in full today, I will outline a few strategies that could be implemented given enough time and sufficiently robust data.